eficode-academy/docker-katas/labs/10-multi-stage-builds.md

 ENTRYPOINT ./goapp
 ```

-Try building it with a different tag and running it.
+* Replace the original `Dockerfile` content and try building it with a different tag and running it.
-    It should still print "Hello world!" to your console.
+    * It should still print "Hello world!" to your console.

-Try inspecting the size with `docker image ls`.
+* Try inspecting the size with `docker image ls`.

-Compare the size of the two images.
+* Compare the size of the two images.
     The latter image should be much smaller,
     since it's just containing the go-application using `alpine` as the `base image`,
     and not the entire `golang`-suite of tools.